vic-ma/howtodismantle.github.io/_posts/2025-10-10-May-the-Popup-Be-With-You-Remote-Alerts-on-Peakboard.md

 using (var client = new HttpClient())
 {
-    // Add Basic Authentication header
+    // Add the Basic Authentication header.
     var username = "ExternalCaller";
     var password = "XXX";
     var byteArray = Encoding.ASCII.GetBytes($"{username}:{password}");
     client.DefaultRequestHeaders.Authorization =
         new System.Net.Http.Headers.AuthenticationHeaderValue("Basic", Convert.ToBase64String(byteArray));

+    // Set the request body.
     var content = new StringContent(payload, Encoding.UTF8, "application/json");

-    var response = await client.PostAsync(url, content);
+    // Wait for the response and print it once it arrives. var response = await client.PostAsync(url, content);
     var responseString = await response.Content.ReadAsStringAsync();
     Console.WriteLine($"Response: {response.StatusCode} - {responseString}");
 }
 {% endhighlight %}

-## Calling from Python

-In case we want to do the same using Python here's a typical sample for Python users.
+### Alternative in Python

+Of course, the app doesn't have to be in C#.
+Here's an example of same app, but written in Python:

 {% highlight python %}
 import requests